Skimmeroni/Appunti/AI4ST/AI/Neural/Radial Basis Functions/Structure.typ

     [#image("gaussian.svg", width: 66%)]
 )

-Where an activation is always non-zero for all inputs, but becomes smaller and smaller as the input moves away from the center, until it becomes negligible.
+The activation is the highest in the center of the capture region and becomes smaller and smaller as the input is far away from the center, without ever going to $0$.

+#figure(
+    caption: [Plot of the value of the Gaussian function with
+              $sigma = 0.5$ for each point in the $[-1, 1] times
+              [-1, 1]$ plane, computed on the distance from the center $(0, 0)$ .
+The value decreases as the point is further from the center, but never vanishes.], [#image("gaussian-radius.svg", width: 66%)]
+)